The Pros and Cons of Using Credit Cards to Fund Your Business

 Did you know that two of the most common business funding methods entrepreneurs use when starting their ventures are friends and family and credit cards?
 It’s not difficult to see why — friends and family members usually offer very easy terms, and credit cards are readily available.

-While family and friends may be an easy option for some, credit cards offer a more independent way to fund your new business without putting others at risk.
+While family and friends may be an easy option for some, choosing a business credit card offer a more independent way to fund your new business without putting others at risk.
 You don’t have to prove your idea to anyone or get them to agree that your idea is the best thing sliced bread.
 You also don’t need to give away equity or face rejection from people who don’t get your idea.
 With these factors in mind, it’s not surprising to see that funding through credit cards is such a popular choice.
 However, make sure you’re not juggling too many credit cards at a time.

 The caveat is that while popular, many people don’t understand how to use credit cards wisely.
 The biggest problem you may encounter with using credit cards as funding is when you go the personal credit route.
 Since startups typically have no business credit, the entrepreneur is forced to use his or her own credit to fund the business.